Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-7/_posts/2001-02-01-oop-terminology.md

 Let me start by saying, there are a lot of terms.
 Have you gathered that yet?
 In programming, just like in your other classes, there are a lot of terms that we have to know in order to be successful.
 I am one hundred percent sure, you all could start talking about some graphic design terms and I would be fairly lost.
 However, once we learn the terms, then the subject matter becomes much less scary.

 When it comes to OOP, there are two fundamental aspects.
 They are Classes and Objects.
-If you are saying to yourself, whoa!
-What?
-Even after last week, never fear.
-We are going to break things down into a digestable way.

 Let's start again with **what**.
 What are classes and and what are objects?